WaterLily-jl/WaterLily.jl/README.md

 ### [Writing to a VTK file](https://github.com/weymouth/WaterLily.jl/blob/master/examples/ThreeD_cylinder_vtk_restart.jl)

 The following example demonstrates how to write simulation data to a `.pvd` file using the `WriteVTK` package and the WaterLily `vtkwriter` function.
-The simples writer can be instantiated with
+The simplest writer can be instantiated with

 ```julia
 using WaterLily,WriteVTK